masato-arai/wmw/README.md

 ## Deploy

-Deploy with Rsync by running the command below (NOTE: Server requires a password)
+Deploy with Rsync by running the command below (NOTE: You need to setup your server)

 ```sh
 $ mv deploy.example deploy